nickserv/danamccurdy.com/_posts/2016-01-23-my-demographic.md

 ---
 title: My Demographic
 category: life
+published: true
 ---

 My Demographic
 - as performed by Little Davey and the Metrics
+(with apologies and gratitude to Pete Townshend)
 {: .centered}

 Companies try to pin us down,